 - A fixed contract ensures commitment & legal binding on the expert.

-This has been a guide to what is retainer fee and its definition.
+This article has been a guide to what is a retainer fee and its definition.
 Here we discuss examples, why to pay, and how does retainer fee work along with importance and advantages.
 You may learn more about financing from the following articles –